openrport/openrport/docs/no14-scripts.md

 Put the input data in JSON format with the base64 encoded script to the input field and click Send.
 The payload will be transmitted via Websocket protocol.
 Once the clients finish the execution, they will send back the response which you'll see in the Output field.

 ### Execution of taco scripts
-[Taco scripts](https://github.com/cloudradar-monitoring/tacoscript) interpreter can be used to execute scripts in a Saltstack similar format for both Windows and Linux machines.
+[tacoscript](https://github.com/cloudradar-monitoring/tacoscript) interpreter can be used to execute scripts in a Saltstack similar format for both Windows and Linux machines.
 Tacoscript interpreter doesn't require additional libraries or tools to be installed in the system and it has capabilities for:
 - conditional execution depending on command exit codes, present/missing files, host system information (e.g. os version)
 - installing/uninstalling/upgrading packages
 - creating files